OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Human Evaluation

-\section{Human Evaluation Details}
+\subsection{Human Evaluation Details}

+We randomly select 20 topics and compare articles generated by our method with those from the Co-STORM (the comprehensive best-performing baseline based on automatic evaluation), scoring them on the same four aspects.
 The participants in the evaluation voluntarily provided their highest educational qualification to demonstrate their ability to impartially assess the article.
 As shown in Figure \ref{fig:education}, all of our human evaluators have an undergraduate degree or higher, with 53\% having a graduate degree.
-As discussed in \S \ref{sec:huamneval}, to compare the merits of OmniThink and Co-STORM, each human evaluator was given a scoring criterion and a pair of articles.
+As discussed in \S \ref{appendix:huamneval}, to compare the merits of OmniThink and Co-STORM, each human evaluator was given a scoring criterion and a pair of articles.
 They were required to compare and assign scores, with the scoring criteria being the same as Lstlisting \ref{lst:rubric}.
 We compiled the average scores given by the human evaluators for OmniThink and Co-STORM and compared their wins and losses.